ajeetraina/labspace-sbx/labspace/03b-reviewing-agent-changes.md

 Pay special attention to the same file types — Git hooks, CI config, build files, IDE config.
 Even in branch mode, review before you merge.

+> **Branch mode is not a security boundary.** The agent still has full write
+> access to the worktree.
+It gives you a clean diff to review — not protection
+> from malicious writes.

 ---